AdobeDocs/experience-platform.en/help/sources/tutorials/ui/dataflow/batch/cloud-storage.md

 ### Ingest Parquet or JSON files

 Supported file formats for a cloud storage account also includes JSON and Parquet.
 JSON and Parquet files must be XDM-compliant.
 To ingest JSON or Parquet files, select the appropriate file format from the directory browser and apply compatible data format from the right interface.

+For JSON files, a preview will appear.

 Select **[!UICONTROL Next]** to proceed.

 >[!IMPORTANT]
 >
->Unlike delimited file types, Parquet formatted files are not available for preview.
+>Unlike delimited and JSON file types, Parquet formatted files are not available for preview.

 ![](../../../../images/tutorials/dataflow/cloud-storage/batch/select-data-parquet.png)